-Step 1 – Prepare to purchase
+Step 1 – Get ready to buy a home

 Step 2 – Connect with a real estate agent